MrEd Designer logo links contact support download overview

 Where do we generate the code?

 If you choose to generate the code into a file, a prompt will appear to ask you where you want to create the file.
-If you choose to generate the code to the console, it will simply appear in the application console.
+If you choose to output the code to the console, it will simply appear in the application console.

 4.2.
 The Hierarchy Frame :